Emily Rudge

 Rudge was one of the three nominees for the 2019 Telegraph Woman of Steel award but lost out to Leeds' Courtney Hill.

+In March 2023, Rudge stepped down from her role as England captain and was succeeded by Jodie Cunningham.

 Away from rugby Rudge is a PE teacher at a high school in St Helens.
-Rudge is married to Gemma Walsh who also played in the Women's Super League for St Helens' rivals Wigan Warriors Women.
+In 2018, Rudge married Gemma Walsh who also played in the Women's Super League for St Helens' rivals Wigan Warriors Women.

 Test match appearances

 With her appearance in the October 2021 test match against France, Rudge equalled the record for most test match caps, 24, for England women's national rugby league team.